LiberTEM/LiberTEM/docs/source/architecture.rst

 is already available locally.

 When taking care to avoid needless copying and buffering, we can achieve native throughput on each node.
-With NVMe SSDs, this means we can process multiple gigabytes per second per node.
+With NVMe SSDs, this means we can `process multiple gigabytes per second per node <performance>`_.

 Mathematical expression for applying masks